Do Go On - 345 - Dame Julie Andrews

 Dear Princess Diary.

-The song, it's called Your Crown in Glory.
+The song, it's called Your Crown in Glory

-She's all that deep.
+She's all that deep

-It was a duet with Raven-Symoné.
+It was a duet with Raven Simone

-That is so Raven, actually.
+That is so raven actually

 It was set in a limited range of an octave

-to accommodate her recovering voice.
+To accommodate her recovering voice

-And the film's music supervisor, Dawn Solar,
+and the film's music supervisor, Dawn Sola,

 recalled that Andrews nailed the song on the first take.